Improve your web content. Your audience will thank you.

 What if I’m not a Washington State or public agency employee?

-Do not fret!
-While the session is scheduled through the Washington DES training catalogue, we do offer customized Writing for the Web trainings for interested organizations.
+Don't fret!
+While the session is scheduled through the Washington DES training catalog, we do offer customized Writing for the Web trainings for interested organizations.
 These sessions leverage examples from your website, creating a seamless connection between the lessons we teach and the content on your site.
 It’s a fun way to align your content authors as a team so everyone is facing the same direction when it comes to your site’s style and voice.
 Please contact us for details about this customized training option.

 Why do you teach this course?